 Kika's Surf Career Highlights

 When Kika was ten years old, she went to the Maldives for the first time on her own.
 I was very torn about her traveling solo since she was still my baby girl.
 Today, the world perspective has changed from when I was a child, and it's normal for kids to travel on their own at such a young age.
 Kika made a significant leap in her surfing during that trip!
 At the national level, by twelve years old, she won the Under-16 Women's and Under-12 Men's stage with big and strong waves.
 By thirteen, she represented the Portuguese Junior National Team for the first time.
 She won a bronze medal in the European Championship.
 The team became European Champions!
-Kika went on winning titles and always representing Portugal in the National Team.
+Kika went on to win titles and always represented Portugal in the National Team.
 In 2019, when she was 16 years old, she was the runner-up at the EuroSurf in Santa Cruz, Portugal, and lost by less than a point to the last wave taken by the former Australian World Championship Tour athlete, Claire Beveilaqua, who was representing Italy.

 Adolescence & Motherly Love

 As a mother, my love is unconditional.
 I choose to be a mother but also a friend.
 I have heard people criticize this approach to parenting, for us, it has worked out.
 We do a lot of talking, provide a lot of mutual support, and always try to look at both sides of the coin.
 I organize our family adventures around healthy experiences and good memories.
-It is essential, as a mother, to give my children enough freedom that they don't feel suffocated, and at an early age learn to be independent and responsible.
+It is essential, as a mother, to give my children enough freedom so that they don't feel suffocated, and at an early age learn to be independent and responsible.

 I have observed parents raise their children to be what they want them to be—not what the children wish to be—so I often ask my children: “What do you want?”